JackEdwardLyons/adventure-in-my-veins-blog/content/posts/another-image-test.md

 A loose plan is nice to have as well, but it is important to keep it flexible.
 Become a yes person, and don’t stick to your plan, just have it in case a better one doesn’t present itself.

-# **7. What do you see yourself doing in the long term?
+## **Q: What do you see yourself doing in the long term?
 Still travelling the globe or eventually settling down in one place having a family, job, house…?**

 Like I mentioned before, my current stage in life will be spent preparing for my next big thing, which will be a tech-based sustainable intentional community somewhere in the world with incredible climbing, on the beach, with lots of slacklines.